phamdongpha/Project-Machine-learning---Predict-the-mark-on-student-files-for-an-entrance-examination-to-a-group-/README.md

 # Project Machine Learning : Predict the mark on student files for an entrance examination to a group of engineering schools

-Report and code written in French by PHAM Dong Pha and MENARD June Camille
+Report and code written in French by PHAM Dong Pha

 Problématique